-This is a valued resource for the AVI community so if you know that the details below need updating or you can offer a resource or link about Vietnamese orphanages from the Vietnam War era we welcome new information now on our Facebook Discussion Group (see links in margin).
+This is a valued resource for the AVI community although some the details below are archival and may need updating.
+If you can offer a resource or link about Vietnamese orphanages from the Vietnam War era we welcome new information now on our Facebook Discussion Group (see links in margin).

 SECTION 1 – ORPHANAGES WITH LINKS / SPECIAL INFO: